nytimes/openapi2proto/README.md

 # openapi2proto

-This tool will accept an OpenAPI/Swagger definition (yaml or JSON) and generate a Protobuf v3 schema from it.
+This tool will accept an OpenAPI/Swagger definition (yaml or JSON) and generate a Protobuf v3 schema and gRPC service definition from it.

 ## Install